WhaleFromMars/SpotifyToDiscordBot/README.md

 You may provide URL links for the embed thumbnail when no track is playing.
 Add them to the `cover_placeholders.txt` file, one URL per line.
 The bot will pick one at random each time it returns to the no track playing state.

+## Known Issues

+Issue: Skipping one song may cause many skips to occur in a row.
+Reason: Minimising Spotify on a free account with adblock can trigger this, if you open it on a second monitor, it should be fixed.

 ## Notes

 - Windows is the primary supported platform.
 Linux and Mac support may be possible but is not provided out of the box,